The Other Pandemic โ€“ COVID-19 Crisis Leads to Surge in Drug Overdose

-The early evidence suggests that overdoses increased by 18 percent compared with March of last year; 29 percent by April, and 42 percent by May.
+ย The early evidence suggests that drug overdose increased by 18 percent compared with March of last year; 29 percent by April, and 42 percent by May.
 These figures are especially disheartening as 2018 marked the first year in over two decades that the country experienced a slight drop in ODs.

 Funding Shortages